 The Disney Boardwalk is historically considered the more “adult” area of Walt Disney World.
-Don’t get the wrong idea about this though, as a turn of the century Atlantic City themed playground you can experience a dueling piano bar, a dance hall, street performers, and a photo booth.
+Don’t get the wrong idea about this though, as a turn of the century Atlantic City-themed playground you can experience a dueling piano bar, a dance hall, street performers, and a photo booth.
 There are beaches and little boats that take you from one side to the other.
 You’ll find shops, restaurants, and a calmer atmosphere than you’ll find anywhere else at Disney.
-We love going here to walk, to grab cupcakes or ice cream, and to browse the shops.
+We love going here to walk, grab cupcakes or ice cream, and browse the shops.
 The Boardwalk is often the closest place we can go to get sand in between our toes.
 The Beach and Yacht Clubs both have little beaches that are perfect for lounging, or an afternoon lunch.
 We also love this area at night.
-The Boardwalk has jugglers, magicians, and at night you can see the fireworks from Hollywood Studios right over the water.
+The Boardwalk has jugglers and magicians, and at night you can see the fireworks from Hollywood Studios right over the water.

 One of our favorite parts about the Boardwalk is the food, so we just had to include all the main restaurants.
 Check out which Boardwalk Restaurants we recommend and which we think you can skip.
 Mind you, there are even MORE inside each of the resorts, which you can check out in our Boardwalk Resort Day Trip post.

 Trattoria Al Forno